A New Party

 Middle.

-We are forming a new political party for Kansans who believe in problem-solving over partisanship.
+We are forming a new moderate political party for Kansans who believe in problem solving over partisanship.

 We’re tired of the extremes pulling our state apart.
 Moderation isn’t weakness—it’s conviction rooted in Kansas values.
-For too long, politics here has been dominated by one party and dismissed by the other, leaving the sensible center without a voice.
+For too long, politics has swung between rage and self-righteousness, leaving the sensible center without a voice.
 Free State offers a practical alternative: principled moderation with a backbone.
 Moderates haven’t disappeared—we’re ready to lead again.

 Our mission is to unite Kansans to defend our democracy and renew a spirit of optimism by giving voice to the broad, pragmatic political center.